 At night go out on the public pier east of the Ferry Building, Pier 14, and look back at the Embarcadero Buildings.
 You will see the boxy structures lit up like giant gifts.
 From this same pier, you can delight in the Bay Bridge west span, permanently lit up in a “light art” display that contributes to all-year-holiday joy.

 Throughout the year, Pier 39 delights visitors with its free entertainment.

-The performers include its off-budget performers, the sea lions, self-sustaining fish eaters residing on boat slips.
+The performers include its off-budget performers, the sea lions, who are self-sustaining fish eaters residing on boat slips.
 This crowdsourced-from-the-sea entourage requires from Pier 39 only some benches and bleachers for enthusiastic fans.
 A Sea Lion Center adjacent to the elevated lookout above the water tells their story.

 During the holiday season, Pier 39 goes all out for seasonal decorations, starting with a huge tree at the entrance.
 Entertainers present frequently, especially carolers.

-The Holidays San Francisco
+The Holiday Season in San Francisco

 In fact, Light Art Sculptures are a big holiday (and all year) theme now in San Francisco.
 See my report on Light Art Sculptures, starting with the Bay Bridge, on my website at